kingcean/kingcean.github.io/archive/2016/04/06/string-format.md

     throw new FormatException();
 ```

-So we have append all normal characters to the StringBuilder and get the format items.
+So we have appended all normal characters to the `StringBuilder` instance and get the position of format items.

 ## Resolve argument